mrseanryan/gpt-multi-atomic-agents/README.md

 poetry install
 ```

+2. Setup your credentials for your preferred AI platform.

+For OpenAI:

-2. Get an Open AI key
+- You need to get an Open AI key.

-3. Set environment variable with your Open AI key:
+- Set environment variable for your  with your Open AI key:

 ```
 export OPENAI_API_KEY="xxx"